-The influx of many folks into the cryptocurrency space is notable as it is informed by the promise of direct control, decentralisation, and fast transactions, including the massive ROI it offers to its users.
+The influx of many folks into the cryptocurrency space is notable as it is informed by the promise of direct control, decentralization, and fast transactions, including the massive ROI it offers to its users.
 This promise has been kept.
 Who doesn’t want to avoid the control and shenanigans of the banks you have to go through if you kept your money in banks?
 Fortunately, cryptocurrencies have provided an alternative.

 The forerunner of cryptocurrencies is bitcoin, which a nondescript Satoshi Nakamoto created in 2008.
-The advent of Bitcoin helped solve the problem of decentralisation and eliminated the third-party interest of the banks when making transactions.
+The advent of Bitcoin helped solve the problem of decentralization and eliminated the third-party interest of the banks when making transactions.
 This gave rise to Peer to Peer (P2P) transactions.
 Bitcoin paved the way for other cryptocurrencies, each created to solve different pressing realistic needs like Bitcoin.
 Ethereum, the second most popular cryptocurrency, was created to solve speed, a significant downside of the bitcoin blockchain.
 Litecoin was created as an improvement on the Ethereum blockchain to tackle the issue of speed as well.
 A host of other cryptocurrencies exist to solve real-life problems.

 Cryptocurrency’s Estranged Relationship with Governments